 Streamlined, digital solutions can bear some of the load and help you execute your event, whether you’re planning a company function or a wedding.
 Wix Events helps event organizers and small business owners create an event website, manage the logistics, and even promote their events.

 The events industry is growing at an exponential rate.
 In fact, the industry was valued at $1,135.4 billion in 2019 and is expected to reach $1,552.9 billion by 2028—that’s an 11.1% growth rate.
 Whether you’re a business owner, self-creator or simply engaged to be married, it’s likely you’re in the midst of planning an event, and it’s most likely more stressful than you’d like: CareerCast ranked event coordinator as the sixth most stressful job, sandwiched in between broadcaster and newspaper reporter.
 From communicating with guests and vendors, being hyper-vigilant and personable on the day of the event and organizing every detail, event planning can take a lot out of a person.

-Here are five ways Wix Events can optimize the event planning process, taking the logistical load off and allowing you to focus on more of the fun.
+Here are five ways Wix Events can optimize the event planning process, starting with how to make your website, taking the logistical load off and allowing you to focus on more of the fun.